 Planning involves making decisions about the future of our towns, villages and countryside, ensuring the needs of communities are met in a sustainable manner.
+The Council is responsible for plan making to set out polices to guide development over a period of time and manage development through determination of planning applications.

 Not all forms of development require planning permission as some proposed development, depending on the scale and type, is covered by permitted development rights.
-For development that requires planning permission Rotherham Metropolitan Borough Council is responsible for deciding whether the development should go ahead.
+For development that requires planning permission the Council is responsible for deciding whether the development could go ahead.
 Decisions on planning applications are based on National Planning Policy and Guidance, the Local Plan and relevant adopted neighbourhood plans.